ollama/ollama/docs/development.md

 ROCm requires elevated privileges to access the GPU at runtime.
 On most distros you can add your user account to the `render` group, or run as root.

-#### Advanced CPU Settings

-By default, running `make` will compile a few different variations of the LLM library based on common CPU families and vector math capabilities, including a lowest-common-denominator which should run on almost any 64 bit CPU somewhat slowly.
-At runtime, Ollama will auto-detect the optimal variation to load.

-Custom CPU settings are not currently supported in the new Go server build but will be added back after we complete the transition.

 #### Containerized Linux Build

 If you have Docker available, you can build linux binaries with `OLLAMA_NEW_RUNNERS=1 ./scripts/build_linux.sh` which has the CUDA and ROCm dependencies included.
 The resulting binary is placed in `./dist`